 It’s easy to see how each state’s own culinary style has been influenced by various geographical, social and political factors.
 Over the centuries, as individual states evolved, so did their culinary style.

 External factors and the availability of ingredients often played a role in dish creation.
 The origins of Italian cuisine have many Arabic influences that have changed since antiquity.
 Further introduction of ingredients from the New World also added variety to the dishes and styles of cooking.

 Many elements influenced what we know today as Italian food.
 Some of that influence came from other cultures and the various discoveries of distant lands.

 The Romans, known for lavish feasts that included elaborate dishes and copious amounts of wine, did everything in excess.
 The rich hosted over-the-top banquets and experimented with different dishes and flavours that often required elaborate preparation and complex ingredients.

 The Roman culinary style was a fusion of different flavours, often brought from conquered lands.
 Middle Eastern spices, grains from Northern Africa, fish from the Mediterranean and all kinds of meats dominated Roman tables.
-With the ample availability of wine, olive oil and grain, the three became the staple of the Roman diet.
+With the ample availability of wine, olive oil and grain, the three became the Roman diet’s staple.
 The fertility of the soil also provided a healthy mix of vegetables, cheeses and legumes.

 As the Roman Empire neared its end, invading northern Barbarian tribes introduced their own flavours.
 Butter and beer entered the culinary spectrum, mainly in the north.
 This led to new flavours and ingredients entering what eventually became known as northern Italian cuisine.